Sustainable Winery Experiences in Sonoma County

 Jordan Vineyard & Winery Ultimate Wine Tour

-Though you’ll surely be wowed by Jordan’s elegant, chateau-style estate, its star attraction is actually the 1,200-acre property that surrounds it.
+Though you’ll surely be wowed by Jordan’s elegant chateau-style estate, its greatest asset is the 1,200-acre property that surrounds it.
 On this Alexander Valley winery’s Ultimate Healdsburg Wine Tour, a luxury sprinter van will ferry you through a rolling ramble of open spaces, woodlands, grazing pastures, lakes, and vineyards, stopping along the way to learn how land stewardship, pollinators, and wise water management support their sustainable farming practices.
 The 3-hour tour includes tastings of Jordan’s Chardonnays and Cabernet Sauvignons, as well as culinary pairings that use produce from the winery’s own kitchen garden.

 Belden Barns Farmstead & Winery Farmstead Tour and Tasting

 Equal parts winery and farm, this family-owned Sonoma Mountain operation is a one-stop shop for sustainable produce—bottled or otherwise.
 Book a farmstead tour to see what’s growing in the three-acre veggie garden and fruit orchard, which includes 25 varieties of apples, and shop for dry goods produced organically on site.
 Then head to Belden Barns’ rustic tasting barn to sip sustainably produced Pinot Noir, Grenache, Grüner Veltliner and several other varietals, basking in the view of their 18.5-acre estate vineyard.
-Learn all about Belden’s eco-conscious farming and viticulture practices, as well as their plans to add hard cider production and a creamery to their agricultural mini-empire.
+Learn all about Belden’s eco-conscious farming and viticulture practices, the release of their first hard cider later this year, and their plans to add a creamery to their agricultural mini-empire.

 Silver Oak Tour and Taste